NateEag/next-vcs/readme.md

 language-level parsing - "you're calling a function someone else is currently changing internals in".

 That would be so sweet.
+Wonder if it would be possible to use [LSP backends](https://langserver.org/) as infrastructure to magically get support for diffing and merging arbitrary languages?
+Probably wouldn't quite work, but it's the germ of an idea.

 Its handling of Windows and Linux newline characters is poor.
 At least it was the last time I had to deal with it, and the bad ways of doing things are